kytoaa/Mossy/README.md

     }
 }
 ```
-You have to do this in NesDev
+You have to do this in Mossy
 ```
 func int MyFunction() {
     var int myLocalInt = 1;